WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 ## Team Building
 *Authored by Dylan*

-Some Recommended Teams:
+### General Normal Attacks DMG buffer

+Candace can be played as a Normal Attack buffer in a team where you have an on-field hypercarry that uses Normal Attacks as their primary source of damage without worrying about the Hydro Infusion.
+Elemental attacks from Catalyst and Bow characters cannot be overridden by Candace’s Elemental Burst, which is actually an upside here, while either Hydro characters or ones that have Conversions can fully utilize her without the Hydro Infusion in the way.

 ### Mono Hydro

 Candace - Xingqiu - Yelan/Anemo - Flex

 One of the safer team compositions, since it allows characters with higher energy recharge requirements to build less ER.
 Xingqiu will likely be the character exploiting Candace’s Normal Attack infusion, since he will have a Hydro DMG bonus goblet.
 Yelan works nicely with this team, since she has good off-field damage and makes use of the new Hydro resonance.
 Sucrose and Kazuha work nicely as the Anemo flex, since they have crowd control and gives enemies Resistance Shred.
 Jean and Sayu also work well, if you think that Xingqiu’s healing is not enough.
+Zhongli can also be a fine option with his shield and omni RES Shred.

 ![](/faq/candace/monohydro.png)